tiagopache/arq-ref-node/README.md

   <dt>Database integration</dt>
   <dd>
-    <a href="https://www.npmjs.com/package/mongoose">Mongoose</a>, an ORM for MongoDB, is already integrated, you just have to set the authentication configurations `config/database.js`</a>.
+    <a href="https://www.npmjs.com/package/mongoose">Mongoose</a>, an ODM for MongoDB, is already integrated, you just have to set the authentication configurations `config/database.js`</a>.
   </dd>

   <dt>Prepared for testing</dt>